 It became the main residence of the Kings of France in the 10th century, becoming a major economic powerhouse on the Right Bank, with the trade of wheat, fish and cloth along the river.

-A large market called the Marché de Rungis (founded in 1110) used to be in the center of what is today the 2nd arrondissement of Paris.
-It has now been moved outside the city on the north side.
+A large outdoor market called the Marché les Halles (founded in 1110) used to be in the center of what is today the 1st arrondissement of Paris.
+The food market has now been moved outside the city to the town of Rungis on the south side.
 Today, the area is a large mall and metro station known as Chatelet-Les Halles.

 On the Left bank were several universities including the Sorbonne, which is why the area is called the Latin Quarter, for the students there studying and speaking in Latin.

-5. King Henry IV said “Paris is worth a mass” as he converted from Protestant to Catholic
+5. King Henry IV said “Paris is worth a mass” as he converted from Protestant to Catholicism.

 In the words of King Henri IV “Paris vaut bien une messe“, meaning “Paris is worth a mass.”
 Protestant Henry uttered these words in 1593 as he was converted to Catholicism.